SamuelEarl/data-science-reference-guide/SHORTCUT_TIPS.md

 # Shortcut Tips

+These are shortcuts that you can use with VSCode.

 ## Explore Objects, Modules, and Namespaces with Ctrl+Space

 Another useful interface is the use of the Tab key for autocompletion and exploration of the contents of objects, modules, and namespaces.